wzhouxiff/RestoreFormerPlusPlus/README.md

 - Setting the model path with *root_path*
 - Restored results are save in *out_root_path*
 - Put the degraded face images in *test_path*
 - If the degraded face images are aligned, set *--aligned*, else remove it from the script.
-The provided test images in data/test are aligned.
+The provided test images in data/aligned are aligned, while images in data/raw are unaligned and contain several faces.

 ## Training
     sh scripts/run.sh